unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 ```
 oculus.binning.name
-   Name of the output data tile set pyramid.
+   Metadata name of the output data tile set pyramid.
+Used a plot label.

 oculus.binning.projection
    Type of projection to use when binning data.
 Possible values are: